SBala1398/Portfolio-simple-website/README.md

 - **HTML:** Used for structuring the content of the web pages.
 - **CSS:** Employed for styling and layout.

-## How to Run Locally

-To run this website locally, follow these steps:

 thank you for visiting my portfolio website .